garimasingh128/awesome-python-projects/README.md

 # This project was a part of #Build with LetsUpgrade 2020 👣
   OPEN SOURCE CONTEST - Build with LetsUpgrade 2020
   ### About Build with LetsUpgrade 2020 💻
-  Build with LetsUpgrade is a 2 month-long program conducted by LetsUpgrade with aim to help beginners get started with Open Source Development.
+  Build with LetsUpgrade is a 2 month-long program conducted by Lets Upgrade with aim to help beginners get started with Open Source Development.
 Students are paired with mentors, helping to gain exposure to real-world software development and techniques.
 The organizations are able to identify and bring in new developers and continue to contribute to open source after end also.

 >### "The main mantra is to technically inspire all the beginners"